gchq/stroom-docs/content/en/releases/v07.02/preview-features.md

   Preview experimental features in Stroom version 7.2.
 ---

-## Preview Features (experimental)

 The following features are usable but should be considered experimental at this point.
 The functionality may be subject to future changes that may break any content created with this version.

 ### _View_